MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hybrid-preview-uninstall.md

 # Uninstall the AKS hybrid cluster provisioning preview

-The AKS hybrid cluster provisioning from Azure (version 22H2) preview ends with the release of [AKS enabled by Azure Arc (version 23H2)](aks-overview.md).
+The AKS hybrid cluster provisioning from Azure (version 22H2) preview ended with the release of [AKS enabled by Azure Arc (version 23H2)](aks-overview.md).
 This article describes the steps to uninstall the preview bits before upgrading to [AKS Arc](aks-overview.md).

 ## Step 1: delete all preview AKS hybrid clusters and Azure vnets created using Az CLI